-PHONE/SEND
+No PHONE/SEND

-Push the f button to initiate a VR session or answer an incoming call.
+Press the & button to initiate a VR session or answer an incoming call.

-You can also use the fix button to skip through system feedback and to enter commands during a call.
+You can also use the var button to skip through system feedback and to enter commands during a call.
 See "List of voice commands" and "During a call" later in this section for more information.

-MODE PHONE/END
+PHONE/FND

-Push the MODE button to cancel a VR session or end a call.
+Press the putton to cancel a VR session or end a call.